 A key pathway that maintains cellular glutathione levels and the ability of the cell to adapt to stress is called Keap1-Nrf2.
 When this pathway breaks down it causes increased levels of oxidative stress within the cell that leads to the glutathione depletion and mitochondrial dysfunction (37).

 Anti-Inflammatory Diet & Lifestyle

 Anti-inflammatory foods help to modulate the immune system and reduce inflammatory activity in the body.
-Great anti-inflammatory foods include coconut products, avocados, olive oil, berries & phytonutrient rich vegetables.
+Great anti-inflammatory foods include healthy fats such as coconut products, avocados, olive oil and grass-fed butter.
+It is also wise to consume berries & phytonutrient rich vegetables.
 Healthy meat sources such as grass-fed beef, wild game, wild salmon, organic poultry and organic eggs are great if the gut can tolerate them.